21 March 2023

 Condition name Status Met by Description

-136 UCAS tariff points Passed 136 points Main decision is passed and met by 136 UCAS tariff points.
+Main decision is passed and met by 136 UCAS tariff points.

-A in biology Passed 1 qualification Condition is passed and met by one qualification with an actual grade.
+Condition is passed and met by one qualification with an actual grade.

-A in physics Passed 1 qualification Condition is passed and met by one qualification with an actual grade.
+Condition is passed and met by one qualification with an actual grade.

-Student visa Passed 1 clearance check Additional condition is passed and met by one clearance check.
+Additional condition is passed and met by one clearance check.

 Offer conditions with the status Not required no longer need to be met as the applicant has met an alternative condition that satisfies the same entry requirement.

-The table Condition no longer required as alternative conditi6on passed shows the conditions 136 UCAS tariff points and A in biology or A in physics.
+The table Condition no longer required as alternative condition passed shows the conditions 136 UCAS tariff points and A in biology or A in physics.
 In this example, the decision status is Passed as the academic conditions of 136 UCAS tariff points and A in biology are met.
 As the applicant has obtained an A in biology, the condition of A in physics is no longer required to be met and has the status Not required.

 Condition no longer required as alternative condition passed